Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a grasshopper's hind leg)
 **Duration:** 1 minute

-You touch a creature.
-The creature's *jump distance* is tripled until the spell ends.
+You touch a willing creature.
+Once on each of its turns until the spell ends, that creature can jump up to 30 feet by spending only 10 feet of movement.

+***Using a Higher-Level Spell Slot.*** When you cast this spell using a spell slot of level 2 or higher, you can target one additional creature for each slot level above 1.

 ### Longstrider

 *1st-level Transmutation*

 **Casting Time:** :rsc-action: **Action**